×

 8. Basil

-Basil contains substances which reduce gas, increase appetite, relieve cramps, and improve overall digestion.
-Basil also contains eugenol (a substance) which may help to reduce the quantity of acid in the stomach.
+Basil contains substances that reduce gas, increase appetite, relieve cramps, and improve overall digestion.
+Basil also contains eugenol, a substance which may help to reduce the quantity of acid in the stomach.

 9. Cloves